CarlSchader/flatten/README.md

 # Flatten

-Flatten is a Rust command-line tool that copies files from multiple input directories into a single output directory, resolving any naming conflicts by adding a suffix to the file name before the extension.
+Flatten is a Rust command-line tool that recursively copies all files from multiple input directories into a single output directory, resolving any naming conflicts by adding a suffix to the file name before the extension.

 ## Usage